Predrag Šustar: Memberships

 Šustar is member of Croatian Philosophical Society, Croatian Society for Analytic Philosophy, International Society for the History of Philosophy of Science, Philosophy of Science Association, American Philosophical Association, International Society for the History, Philosophy, and Social Studies of Biology, and European Philosophy of Science Association.

 Personal life

-He is married to architect Ira Rechner Šustar, with whom he has two daughters, Eva (b.
+He was married to architect Ira Rechner Šustar, with whom he has two daughters, Eva (b.
 March 29, 2001) and Tara (b.
 July 13, 2004).